CTCycle/XREPORT-radiological-reports-generator/README.md

   - Select option `4` in `start_on_windows.ps1` to create the configured database and schema explicitly.

 See also `assets/docs/` for architecture, runtime, operations, and troubleshooting guidance.

+Packaged mode ignores a source-relative `XREPORT_RESOURCES_DIR`.
+The shell passes a per-launch 256-bit token to the backend; the one-time bootstrap URL is stored only in the user-scoped session file and becomes an HttpOnly, host-only, `SameSite=Strict` cookie.
+Native health/shutdown probes use a private header.
+The packaged server adds same-origin CSP and standard browser hardening headers, and it exposes no Tauri filesystem, shell, process, or arbitrary-opener capability to the Angular content.

 ---